Crowdfunding for Nonprofits: How It Works

-- Every crowdfunding for nonprofits campaign must be able to be shared on social media with ease.
-By ensuring that individuals can easily share links to events and the campaign itself creates ease in access for people wishing
+- Your nonprofit’s crowdfunding campaign will be shared on social media.
+Ensuring that individuals can easily share links to the campaign creates easy access for people wishing to give financial support.

 - Support and motivate your participants.
 Create weekly campaign progress reports for campaign participants so that everyone understands where the campaign stands in terms of goals and which individuals are the highest performers.
 Include resources and templates to make it easy for volunteer participants.

-- Weave a culture of gratitude through every step of campaign progress.
-By making sure participants feel appreciated and supported, you will increase the likelihood of their enthusiastic support and future participation.
+- Weave a culture of gratitude through every step of the campaign’s progress.
+Ensuring participants feel appreciated and supported will increase the likelihood of their enthusiastic support and future participation.

 - Don’t give away a large percentage of your fundraising money in software and payment processing fees.
 Many crowdfunding platforms advertise themselves as a free service – but be sure to read the fine print.
 All e-commerce transactions carry a transaction fee (since Visa and MasterCard charge merchants for the privilege of accepting their cards – even for charitable donations).
-DoJiggy offers affordable crowdfunding with pricing options.
+DoJiggy offers free crowdfunding with donor tips.

 If you are ready to start the process of creating your first charitable crowdfunding campaign and want a professional and streamlined website to ensure success for your nonprofit, we are here to help.
 Sign up for our software platform designed for crowdfunding events to see if it fits your needs and is the type of experience that you would like your participants and donors to be a part of.

-We’ve worked alongside more than 2,000 nonprofit and community organizations because they have chosen us as their fundraising software partner.
-We would be honored to have your school or non-profit organization as the next proud partner.
+We’ve worked with over 2,000 nonprofit and community organizations because they chose us as their fundraising software partner.
+We would be honored to have your school or nonprofit as the next proud partner.